cloudmesh-community/fa19-516-147/project/report.md

 ## Motivation

 Clouding computing is a market emerging trend.
-It provides on-demand availability of computer system resources, databases , storage etc without direct active management by the user.
+It provides on-demand availability of computer system resources, databases , storage etc. without direct maintenance of the platform by the user of cloud services.

-A cloud database is a database running on a cloud computing platform that could be private, public or hybrid.
+A cloud database is a database which runs on a cloud computing platform.
+This platform can be private, public or hybrid.
 When we talk about database , there are two models,

-1. Traditional cloud model and
+1. Traditional cloud model
-2. Database-as-a-service (DBaaS)
+2. Database as a service (DBaaS)

 Cloud database as a service is becoming more and more populer these days because of the following main reasons: